 Formal front garden designs suit people who like straight lines.
 Often used with new modern style homes and courtyard designs, houses that have been rendered can look very striking with a path of pavers leading straight to the front door.

 The right garden feature can look stunning in the right location.
-There’s no worries about the garden statue shown above from being stolen and makes for a stunning focal point to the informal front garden design.
+There are no worries about the garden statue shown above being stolen and makes for a stunning focal point to the informal front garden design.

 Backyard Design Elements

 Water features are one of the most popular garden design elements discussed during the initial concept design meeting with Tony.
 Some like the water fountain shown below can add movement and sound to a garden, but others like the large pond can cause extreme amounts of work to maintain.
 They use large amounts of water due to evaporation loss, especially during the warmer months, and cleaning algae is a constant chore.